TomLewis-Clare/IBM-Data-Science-Professional-Certificate/README.md

 <hr />

-This repository contains all assignments and other resources for this course (BUT DOES NOT INCLUDE THE LABS).
+This repository contains  assignments and other resources for this course.
+DOES NOT INCLUDE ALL LABS, only some - but does include a list of labs taken.
 Currently I am pursuing this certification and will updating the resources as I proceed further.

 The courses enlisted in this specialization are as follows: